poe-platform/poe-protocol/README.md

   - `python3 -m fastapi_poe`
   - (or use `aiohttp_poe`, or write your own implementation of the spec)
 - To connect your bot to Poe:
-  - Make it publicly accessible on the Internet, for example:
+  - Make it publicly accessible on the Internet (see ["Running a Bot"](./docs//running-a-bot.md) for more details), for example:
     - Using [ngrok](https://ngrok.com/) to expose a service running on your machine
     - Using [Replit](https://replit.com/) to run a bot in your browser
     - Using any cloud provider you may have access to